TernaryInc/ternary-onb-permissions/aws/linked-account/README.md

 # linked-account

-**WARNING: This deployment method is being sunset and is not officially supported for new deploys.
-Unless you've been sent here by our Success Team, we strongly recommend using [aws-centralized-monitoring] instead.**

 This is simultaneously a Terraform module as well as a repository housing an equivalent CloudFormation template, `ternary-linked-account-cfn.json`.
 Uploading a CloudFormation template to the AWS console is an exercise left to